 Best Snorkeling in Maui – Coral Gardens

 Coral Gardens is one of the best snorkeling spots on Maui.
 Whether you’re looking for colorful tropical fish or a chance to swim with Hawaiian green sea turtles, Coral Gardens has it all.
 Located just south of Olowalu and fronting the gorgeous West Maui Mountains, this lush environment allows marine life to thrive.

 Spectacular Snorkel Experience

-Coral Gardens is a unique, beautiful natural reef formation that is in a protected bay, on the west-side of Maui.
-It is home to many Hawaiian Green Sea Turtles, and hundreds of species of fish.
+Coral Gardens is a unique, beautiful natural reef formation that is in a protected bay, on the west side of Maui.
+It is home to many Hawaiian Green Sea Turtles and hundreds of species of fish.
 Coral Gardens is located near the coastline, along the Pali Highway Mountain Pass before Olowalu.
-Cliff lines surrounding this cove protecting it from wind and rough seas.
+Cliff lines surround this cove to protect it from wind and rough seas.
 This snorkel spot is only safely accessed by boat.
 It is truly special, because of what lies beneath the surface… the coral formations here and marine life (including turtles) are SPECTACULAR!

 With only a few boats at this location, this snorkel spot is more elite and private.
 With visibility reaching 40 feet its crystal-clear waters and large coral heads make the views for snorkeling breathtaking.